navneetprakashsingh94/download-free-recipes/_posts/2024-01-10-top-10-middle-eastern-dishes-that-you-must-try.md

 ---
 {% include disclaimer.html %}

+Middle eastern cusine has a diverse set of ingrdients reflecting the region's long history and culinary traditions.
+It is highly influenced by a variety of cultures and civilizations that have inhabited the region over millennia, including ancient Mesopotamia, Egypt, Persia, Greece, Rome, and the Ottoman Empire.
+As a result, Middle Eastern dishes often feature a blend of flavors and ingredients from different cultural traditions.
+Here are my favourite dishes that I came across from Middle eastern food.
+Let me know in the comments below about what you think:

 1. **Hummus:**
    A classic dip made from blended chickpeas, tahini, garlic, lemon juice, and olive oil.
 Hummus is often garnished with paprika and served with pita bread.